 Liquidity risk is the risk that the Plan is unable to meet its financial obligations as they fall due.
 This risk is mitigated through daily management of anticipated cash flows.
+Accounts payable are due within one year.

 Note 10 - Financial instruments, continued